core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 ]

 tpi_details = (
-  + elements  ; Number, format, and encoding of the elements depend ; on the scheme-id of the CRI specified as 'tpi_server' )
+  + elements  ; The number, format, and encoding of the elements ; depend on the scheme-id and authority of the CRI ; specified as tpi_server
+)

 CRI-no-local = [